PhilipHarries/systemInformation/README.md

-Later, content will be available here: http://philipharries.github.io/systemInformation/
+For more information check out: http://philipharries.github.io/systemInformation/

+An interactive demo populated with example data can be found here:  http://philipharries.github.io/systemInformation/web/1.0/usageByProject.html